georg-braun/Personal-Website/svelte-ui/src/routes/blog/implementation-of-object-oriented-constructs-in-the-jvm.md

 ---
-title: "Seminar Paper: Implementation of object-oriented constructs in the JVM"
+title: Implementation of object-oriented constructs in the JVM (seminar paper)
 date: 2018-12-21
 ---